dama66/dama66/README.md

 -->

-- 🌱 I’m currently learning C# development at WIFI Vorarlberg ...
+- 🌱 I'm currently training to become a software developer with C# at WIFI Vorarlberg ...

 ## 🚀 About Me
 I have been working as a sps developer for a long time